SatelliteQE/broker/README.md

 **Run arbitrary actions**

 If a provider action doesn't result in a host creation/removal, Broker allows you to execute that action as well.
 There are a few output options available as well.
+When executing with the Container provider, a new container will be spun up with your command (if specified), ran, and cleaned up.
 ```
 broker execute --help
 broker execute --workflow my-awesome-workflow --additional-arg True